rust-lang/nomicon/src/safe-unsafe-meaning.md

 `Send` and `Sync` are marked unsafe because thread safety is a *fundamental property* that unsafe code can't possibly hope to defend against in the way it could defend against a buggy `Ord` implementation.
-Similarly, `GlobalAllocator` is keeping accounts of all the memory in the program and other things like `Box` or `Vec` build on top of it.
+Similarly, `GlobalAlloc` is keeping accounts of all the memory in the program and other things like `Box` or `Vec` that build on top of it.
 If it does something weird (giving the same chunk of memory to another request when it is still in use), there's no chance to detect that and do anything about it.